 Currently Shaimerden Chikanayev is a partner, Global Head of the GRATA International law firm’s Banking & Finance practice.
 Mr. Chikanayev focuses his practice on a wide range of finance and M&A transactions, including project finance and capital markets, public-private partnership (PPP) and infrastructure transactions, and workouts and restructurings in many industries.

 Shaimerden has developed concentrated knowledge in a wide range of industries, in particular in energy, mining, power generation/transmission, utilities and social infrastructure, financial services and transportation.

-Mr. Chikanayev is admitted to practice in Kazakhstan from 2003.
-Shaimerden passed exams of the Ministry of Justice of Kazakhstan to be a notary and he has a license of the advocate.
+Mr. Chikanayev is admitted to practice in Kazakhstan from 2003 and he has an advocate status (member of the Almaty City Bar Association).
 Chambers, Legal 500, Asialaw Profiles and International Financial Law Review consistently rank Shaimerden among the top Kazakhstan lawyers for his experience in project finance, M&A and capital market.

 Noted for his cutting-edge knowledge of his PPP practice area, Shaimerden has written on related topics for professional journals, and he is a senior lecturer of the corporate law and civil law practical courses at the Adilet Law School of the Caspian University (Almaty).

 Shaimerden is a member of expert council on PPPs at the National Chamber of Entrepreneurs of Kazakhstan.

 PhD programme (candidate of legal sciences) of the Kutafin Moscow State Law University (Russia), current extramural student, degree expected 2019;

 LL.M. from the Duke University School of Law (USA), 2006;

 Specialist degree in law (JD equivalent) from the Eurasian National University Faculty of Law (Kazakhstan), 2003;